There’s a Holiday for That: Wacky Holidays to Celebrate Every Day of the Year

 Ride Like the Wind Day (Aug 23)

 Some people hate random holidays.
 There will always be that one person on Facebook causing a stink because “Wasn’t it just National Dog Day yesterday??”
 No, that was International Puppy Day.
-Get it right or pay the price.
-(That’s my 1000th* 90’s reference on this blog – another moment worth celebrating.)
+So let’s calm down and just find a dog to hug, k?

 And really, why shouldn’t we celebrate Siblings Day, Best Friends Day, National Juggling Day or Something on a Stick Day?
 Life is short, a little terrifying at times, and filled with reasons to be sad or angry or confused.
 They are important reasons too, and we should talk about them.
 But we should also take every last chance to celebrate that we can.

 So in addition to Corn Fritters Day (July 16) and Learn Your Name in Morse Code Day (Jan 11), and Wear Pajamas to Work Day (April 16), here’s a comprehensive list of wackadoo holidays that you can celebrate any way you’d like.
 Hashtag, tweet, post, send cards, get a piñata – whatever.
 But by all means, like my grandmother says – “Live it up!”

 With confetti, ice cream cake, and lots of love,